French skier Noël gets 1st slalom win of season on home snow - WHIZ News

 The result marked Noël’s seventh career win in his fifth season on the World Cup tour.

-The French slalom specialist had his breakthrough when he claimed gold at the junior worlds in 2018, and he started winning on the top level at the iconic venues in Wengen and Kitzbühel the following year.
+The French slalom specialist had his breakthrough in 2018 when he claimed gold at the junior worlds and finished fourth in the Olympic slalom, before starting to win on the top level at the iconic venues in Wengen and Kitzbühel the following year.

+His first win after nearly a year could hardly have come at a better moment, with the Feb.
+8-21 worlds in Italy looming.

+“It’s really important, for sure,” said Noël, who was looking forward to another slalom on Sunday.

 Schwarz, who leads the discipline standings ahead of Sebastian Foss-Solevåg of Norway, was on the podium in seven of this season’s eight slaloms and remained the only skier to have won more than once.